 Sleek edge profiles and contemporary details

 One stunning furniture piece featuring this light-scale commercial design trend was the Enwork Equilibrium Table.
-An amazing engineering feat, this table features a a large, heavy Cambria natural stone top extended and balanced off of an asymmetrical cantilever base.
+An amazing engineering feat, this table features a large, heavy Cambria natural stone top extended and balanced off of an asymmetrical cantilever base.
 Coupled with the lighter, knife-edge profile, this eye-catching asymmetry contributes to that contemporary, light-scale feel.
+See more about Cambria edge profiles.

 The Enwork Equilibrium Table features Cambria Brittanicca™ atop an asymmetrical cantilever base.